step-security-bot/jj/docs/design/run.md

 For `jj run` there is prior art in Mercurial, git branchless and Google's internal Mercurial.
 Currently git-branchless `git test` and `hg fix` implement some kind of command runner.
-While the Google internal `hg run` works in conjunction with CitC (Clients in the Cloud) which allows it to lazily apply the current command to any affected file.
-The base Jujutsu backend does not have a fancy virtual filesystem supporting it, so we can't apply this optimization.
+The Google internal `hg run` works in conjunction with CitC (Clients in the Cloud) which allows it to lazily apply the current command to any affected file.
+Currently no Jujutsu backend (Git, Native) has a fancy virtual filesystem supporting it, so we can't apply this optimization.
+We could do the same once we have an implementation of the working copy based on a virtual file system.
+Until then, we have to run the commands in regular local-disk working copies.

 ## Goals and Non-Goals